 1886: The Florida Education Association was formed.

-Teachers from around the state met at Chataqua Hall in DeFuniak Springs.
+Teachers from around the state met at Chautauqua Hall in Defuniak Springs.
 Frustrated with their low pay and poor working conditions, they realized that they could improve conditions by working together and established the Florida Education Association.

 Following the Supreme Court Decision in Brown vs. Board of Education and the lead of the national merger between the National Education Association and the American Teacher Association, FEA became one of the first states in the South to merge its white and black teacher unions.

-1967: Teacher strikes began to occur in several counites around the state including Pinellas and Broward.
+1967: Teacher strikes began to occur in several counties around the state including Pinellas and Broward.

 Upset that the Governor vetoed a state budget which would had ensured a minimum teacher salary of $5,000, teachers in isolated areas around the state went out on strike.
 This would be a precursor of what was to come.